ZeeZide/FSCheckoutSheet/README.md

 Don't forget to enable client network connections if your hosting app is sandboxed!
 Otherwise you'll just see the spinner or a white background.

+#### Import Package

+The Package URL is: https://github.com/ZeeZide/FSCheckoutSheet.git, can be added to your Xcode project.

+#### Demo Application

+The Demo folder contains a demo application for the sheet.
+Configure your store (e.g. a test store) in the `Configuration.swift` file, to play with the panel.
+By default it is configured to access the live [Shrugs.app](https://shrugs.app) store, so careful, what you buy is what you buy :-)

 ### Who

 FSCheckoutSheet is brought to you by [ZeeZide](https://zeezide.de).